jen-cui/scholarsearch/README.md

 ### Limitations

-- **Coverage**: Due to time, the model only searches PubMed and does not include papers in other databases, although extending it to include that functionality is not difficult.
+- Due to time, the model only searches PubMed and does not include papers in other databases, although extending it to include that functionality is not difficult.
-- **Query understanding**: Effective queries partly depend on the user.
+- Effective queries partly depend on the user.
+- The full text of articles are not considered by the reranker in consideration of computational time for this project.

 ## Experiments